mome44/Tesi_laurea/Appunti/Tesi/Capitolo 1 - Corpus.md

 The other aspect is the orthography and standardization, since regional languages often do not have a standardized spelling and orthography, neither an organization that regulates them.
 The way of representing the language is left to the individual speakers.
 So there is a lot more variations when it comes to even writing a single word, this depends on the structure of the language itself and also on the official language in which it coexists with.
 E.g the way in which italian dialects are usually written will tend to resemble italian orthography.

-## Kind of corpus
+## Corpus subdivision
 Kinds of corpus

-When extracting the corpus for language tuning we have different kinds of texts online.
+When extracting the corpus for language fine tuning we have different kinds of texts online.
+The main categorization divides them based on two criteria:
+- Format
+- Domain

+### Format
+This indicates the way in which the text is written, in literature the most common styles are, prose poetry and comedy.

+*definition of prose, poetry and comedy*

-Prose texts
+#### Prose texts

 They are found on the web, especially on free website, like the gutenberg project and the manuzio/liber liber website.